 You’ll pay less, won’t deal with instant depreciation, and will allow you to save money to enjoy something else.

 Now, let’s consider long-term goals.
 College is a good example.
 There are so many options for college.
 You can take classes online or attend a community college.
 There are in-state and out-of-state schools.
 Finally, there are public and private schools.
 Each college choice has a different financial value.

 If you save $15,000 a year if you go to an in-state school, multiply those savings by four years.
 Over four years, that’s $60,000.

 That’s a lot of money, especially when you think about college costs in relation to your long-term goal of retiring.
 When you retire, $60,000 might be an entire year of income.

 Of course, there are other values to various college choices.
 They all have a financial value.
 What’s the value to you?

 Retirement is another long-term goal.
 If possible, continue to invest in your Thrift Savings Plan or 401(k).
 Visualize what that monthly investment will look like in five or ten years when invested in the market, and how that will allow you to reach your retirement goals.

 Visualizing expenses helps you make smarter financial decisions.

-We all have different short and long-term financial goals.
-Choose one or two to focus on the next time you make a purchasing decision.
-Do this whether it’s a small purchase like new clothing or a large purchase like a new car.
+Start visualizing your expenses, whether it’s a small purchase like new clothing or a large purchase like a new car.

-This technique can be applied to all aspects of your life.
+You can apply this technique to all aspects of your life.
 For example, a life-changing moment like a divorce changes your financial plans.